mikaislazy/handGesture_FYP/README.md

 # EdTech Application for learning Taoism and Buddhism gesture

+The interface folder contains the interface
-This is the interface part of the application
+The model contain the training information of the model

 ## Run the application
 ```